Citizenship Evidence

 • Your parent(s)’ evidence of U.S. citizenship

-• A statement from your U.S. citizen parent(s) detailing all periods and places of their residence or physical presence in the United States and abroad before your birth.
+• A statement from your parents that details when and where they lived in the United States and abroad before your birth.

 Please see U.S. Citizenship Laws & Policy for more information.